jceme/Logging/README.md

 log.debug 'Display arguments in any order: {1} and {0}', 14, 36   # Output: Display arguments in any order: 36 and 14

-log.debug -> JSON.stringify foo: 'bar'                            # Function is only executed if logging actually happens, can be used for expensive operations
+log.debug -> JSON.stringify { foo: 'bar' }                        # Function is only executed if logging actually happens, can be used for expensive operations
-                                                                  # Output: bar
+                                                                  # Output: {"foo":"bar"}
 ```

 Adapters